 Melt the coconut oil in a microwave so it's barely melted and as close to room temperature as possible.
 Transfer it to the blender.
 Making smooth vegan butter is dependent on the mixture solidifying as quickly as possible after it's mixed.
 This is why it's important to make sure your coconut oil is as close to room temperature as possible before you mix it with the rest of the ingredients.

-Add the canola oil, salt and soy lecithin.
+Add the olive oil, salt and soy lecithin.
 Blend on high for 2 minutes, scraping down the sides with a spatula halfway through the duration.